blacknon/lssh/provider/README.md

 - `secret` answers: "how do we obtain the sensitive values needed to use it?"

 Keeping them separate avoids mixing target discovery, auth resolution, and transport behavior into one provider type.

+At the same time, the capability split is a design boundary, not necessarily a binary-per-capability rule.
+If it improves implementation clarity, one provider executable may implement multiple capability families as long as the runtime contract stays explicit.

 ## Shared Principles